mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Days and times," said Pomri, "What were they tracking?"

 Her eyes moved to the last known values in the table.
-They were circled and much larger than the others.
+They were circled and seemed to be increasing.

 "Something happened recently," she said, "Linyu, put this into the chamber.
 Let's see what Jesse and the others saw."